Yelp/paasta/docs/source/yelpsoa_configs.rst

       simultaneously, causing serious performance degradation and ignoring the fact that the job may have just run.

+    * **Warning**: Chronos does *not* allow overlapping jobs.
+If a job has a ``schedule`` set to repeat every hour, and the task takes longer than an hour, Chronos will *not* schedule the next task while the previous one is still running.
+In PaaSTA this can be worked around to some degree by using the ``cmd`` time parsing documented below.
+For example, if a job is scheduled to run every 24 hours, and a ``%(day)`` variable substitution is used, PaaSTA will create a new job for *each* new day, allowing the previous job to take more than 24 hours.

 Each job configuration MAY specify the following options:

   * ``cmd``: See the `marathon-[clustername].yaml`_ section for details